 In everyday life Shane Burmania has the grateful task as event programmer for The Rest is Noise, a concert series for the weird and wonderful in the Muziekgebouw aan ‘t IJ.
 He also curates programs in contemporary music for the Korzo Theatre in The Hague.
 Shane has a soft spot for any music with hints of cosmic, futuristic and transcendental sounds.
 Here are Shane’s picks for March.
 Sit back and enjoy.

 Of the countless tracks that make it to the airwaves each week at Red Light Radio, some leave a more lasting impression than others.
 From month to month, enjoy a sampling of favorite tracks heard on air, courtesy of the team at RLR.
-April’s picks include music by Sexy Soxy, Alek Lee and Ryuichi Sakamoto.
+March’s picks include music by Sexy Soxy, Alek Lee and Ryuichi Sakamoto.

 Hugo’s Pick: Fluisteraars – “De Doornen” (2014)